-To synchronize Trackt.tv profile with Plex?
+How to synchronize Trackt.tv profile with Plex?

-- Restart Plex, in order to grab the new configuration.
+- Restart Plex in order to grab the new configuration.

 - Now, all your Plex information will be sync with your Trakt.tv profile

-3. Scanning and downloading new content with
+C. Scanning and downloading new content with Raddarr and Sonarr.

 Integrating Radarr and Sonarr to Plex?

-4. Auto-download media with RSS Feeds.
+D. Auto-download media with RSS feeds.

 How to set up auto-downloaders?